Frequently Asked Questions

 Does the Commission handle complaints or other grievances against institutions?

-The Commission receives complaints about substantive matters that are related to the quality of the institution or its academic programs.
-All such complaints are judged against the Commission's standards in Characteristics of Excellence.
+The Commission reviews complaints about substantive matters that are related to the quality of the institution or its academic programs.
+All such complaints are judged against the Commission's policies and accreditation standards.

 The Middle States Commission on Higher Education will address concerns that are clearly related to an accreditation action taken by the Commission.
-However, the Commission is not a judicial or quasi-judicial body, and therefore cannot settle disputes between individuals and institutions, whether these involve students, faculty, administration, or members of other groups.
+However, the Commission is not a judicial or quasi-judicial body, nor is it an investigative body, and therefore cannot settle disputes between individuals and institutions, whether these involve students, faculty, administration, or members of other groups.
 Examples of these would be a student's complaint about a grade received from a faculty member or a faculty member's complaint about his or her hiring or continued employment.